reactiverse/es4x/docs/README.md

 For reference you can expect that `JDK1.8` will be less feature rich as it only contains **7%** of the spec implemented, `JDK10` implements **28%** while `GraalVM` implements **97%**.

+### Working with NPM

+ES4X tries to be compliant with `commonjs` modules, however please note that ES4X is **NOT** a nodejs runtime so no node specific modules are available.
+For more information on modules please read the [modules](./MODULES) doc.

 ### Running your app